 Another option is to install a chimney balloon that is just as effective.

 These are simple steps to take and easy install solutions, however, they have great benefits against preventing damage.

 During the process of undertaking the loft extension, the building owner will be exposing the Party Wall by removing their existing roof covering and the roof structure beneath it.

-Generally speaking, there are two different ways to weather proof an exposed wall: Weatherproofed Scaffolding, which will be in the form of metal sheeting at roof level, with the scaffolding then being encapsulated in sheeting.
-The other is directly weatherproofing to the exposed wall in the form of roofing felt or plastic sheeting fixed directly to the exposed Party Wall, with the sheeting then held in place with timber battens.
+Generally speaking, there are two different ways to weatherproof an exposed wall.
+The first option is weatherproofed scaffolding, which will be in the form of metal sheeting at the roof level, with the scaffolding then being encapsulated in sheeting.
+The other is directly weatherproofing the exposed wall in the form of roofing felt or plastic sheeting fixed directly to the exposed Party Wall, with the sheeting then held in place with timber battens.

 Damage caused by damp and moisture can be a costly repair, this temporary precaution is a must for any loft conversion.